paul-go/Direct/readme.md

 ## Current State: Alpha

 Direct is current in an alpha state.
 It's being used to build the website at [https://www.directblog.org](https://www.directblog.org).
-If you want to try the web version, it is available [https://app.directblog.org](https://app.directblog.org).
+If you want to try the web version, it is available at [https://app.directblog.org](https://app.directblog.org).
 For the optimal experience on macOS, there is a desktop macOS app.
 This app is built using [Tauri](https://tauri.app/) rather than Electron, so the memory footprint is minimal.